Top 5 Mexico Real Estate Questions that we receive:

 5. ARE THERE PROPERTY TAXES AND CLOSING COSTS IN MEXICO?

 Yes.
 Property taxes are paid annually and are not based on the Real Estate value of the property.
 You will find them far less than in the USA or Canada.
 Here in Yucatan state, taxes are less than $100 dollars per year!
 If paid in the beginning of the year through the months of January to March they are discounted.
 Note that property taxes that go unpaid will be penalized and penalty will compound which can be costly.
 Closing costs in Mexico on a Real Estate transaction are paid for by the buyer.
 Some are flat fee’s and some are based on a percentage of the purchase price of the property.
 These fee’s also have a cap of low and a cap of a high and not to exceed.
 You will find closing fee’s higher in comparison a closing costs in Canada or the USA.
 Ask your Realtor for an estimate.

 Owning ocean front real estate in Mexico is safe & easy!
 Whether for retirement, vacation property, rental income and investment we have you covered & will guide you through the entire process!

 We are two guys from Saskatchewan, Canada building beautiful & affordable properties for you in tropical paradise.
-For info on our current project with prices from $159k ocean front, please click here
+For info on our current project, please click here

 Regal Property Developments